chaithanya24/iskool/README.md

 # iskool
-iskool is an app designed to operate a functinal
+iskool is an app designed to operate and enhance the student-teacher-parent relations.